netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-adc-istio-egress-gateway/README.md

 > **Note:**
-> If container agent is being used here for Citrix ADM, specify `podIP` of container agent in above manual config.
+> If container agent is being used here for NetScaler ADM, specify `podIP` of container agent in above manual config.

-## <a name="citrix-adc-as-egress-gateway-a-sample-deployment">Citrix ADC as Egress Gateway: a sample deployment</a>
+## <a name="citrix-adc-as-egress-gateway-a-sample-deployment">NetScaler as Egress Gateway: a sample deployment</a>
-A sample deployment of Citrix ADC as an Egress gateway to excess external services is provided [here](https://github.com/citrix/citrix-helm-charts/tree/master/examples/citrix-adc-egress-in-istio).
+A sample deployment of NetScaler as an Egress gateway to excess external services is provided [here](https://github.com/netscaler/netscaler-helm-charts/tree/master/examples/citrix-adc-egress-in-istio).

 ## <a name="uninstalling-the-helm-chart">Uninstalling the Helm chart</a>

  To uninstall or delete a chart with release name as `citrix-adc-istio-egress-gateway`, do the following step.

-         helm uninstall citrix-adc-istio-egress-gateway -n citrix-system
+         helm uninstall citrix-adc-istio-egress-gateway -n netscaler-system

  The command removes all the Kubernetes components associated with the chart and deletes the release.